abin24/Surface-Inspection-defect-detection-dataset/README.md

 - Their "Micro surface defect database" and "Oil pollution defect database" are labeled with pixel level **ground truth by us**.

 -------
 # Weakly Supervised Learning for Industrial Optical Inspection #
-You can download these 10 datasets by vist [https://hci.iwr.uni-heidelberg.de/node/3616](https://hci.iwr.uni-heidelberg.de/node/3616)
+You can download these 10 datasets by visit [https://hci.iwr.uni-heidelberg.de/node/3616](https://hci.iwr.uni-heidelberg.de/node/3616)
-Samples like figure below:
+Samples like the figure below:

 ![](DAGM.png)